Was Your Child Harmed or Injured in an Accident?

 In Washington state, any child younger than 18 is considered a minor and cannot file a lawsuit on their own.
 Parents and guardians who wish to pursue a negligence lawsuit for damages on behalf of their children must first receive court approval and then go through other steps before moving forward.

-Trespassing laws are also different for children, as a child who gets injured on someone else’s property isn’t automatically responsible for their damages.
-This condition often comes up in cases involving children who get hurt accessing other people’s unfenced swimming pools.
-It also applies to other easily accessible “attractive nuisances,” such as trampolines.
+Premises liability laws are also different for children, as a child who gets injured while trespassing has more legal protection than an adult trespasser.
+This condition often comes when children get hurt in other people’s unfenced swimming pools and other easily accessible “attractive nuisances,” such as trampolines.
 Additionally, children under 6 years old can never be blamed for their own injuries.
 In other cases, blame can’t be placed on a child if they were acting in an “age-appropriate manner” when they were injured.

 Make the right choice for your child.
-Get Herschensohn Law, Firm, PLLC.
+Get Herschensohn Law.

 If your child was injured or harmed due to the irresponsible actions of others, it’s normal to feel angry and upset.
 It is also important to remember that your child has rights, and our law firm can help protect those rights.
 Cases involving child injuries are often complicated and have unique circumstances.
 While you may feel like you can handle things on your own, getting a knowledgeable and experienced advocate in your corner can help ensure justice is served.

 Let our law firm fight for your child’s best interests.
-Kent personal injury attorney Zach Herschensohn takes pride in helping parents get compensation for their children and will do everything in his power to get a positive outcome to your case.
+Attorney Zach Herschensohn takes pride in helping parents get compensation for their children and will do everything in his power to get a positive outcome to your case.
 Best of all, we’ll represent you and your child on a contingency fee basis.
 That means you don’t pay anything unless we win.
 It’s that simple.
-See what Herschensohn Law Firm, PLLC can do for you.
+See what Herschensohn Law Firm can do for you.
 Contact us today for your free consultation.